irrer/DICOMClient/README.txt

      DICOM+.bat        : Windows 32 or 64 bit

-     DICOM+MIL.bat     : Windows 32 or 64 bit, with with special options set for the VA (US Veterans Affairs)
+     DICOM+MIL.bat     : Windows 32 or 64 bit, with special options set for the VA (US Veterans Affairs)

      DICOMClient.sh    : Linux